kalumgalmangoda/jokes-deliver-microservice/README.md

   ```bash
   npm run start
   ```
-The microservice will run at http://localhost:3001.
+The microservice will run at http://localhost:3003.

 ## API Endpoints

-- GET /jokes/random: Fetch a random joke.
+- GET /jokes/random?type=type: Fetch a random joke to a given type.
 - GET /jokes/types: Fetch all joke types.
 - POST /jokes: Submit a new joke.